jeremyfromearth/magic-window/README.md

 {
-  "bezels": false, 						// draw screen outlines when true "cursor" : true,						// show or hide the cursor "keys" : true,							// enable default keys bindings "fullscreen" : false,				// launch windows in fullscreen mode (scale & top are ignored when true) "scale" : 0.25,							// the scale of the application (useful for development on a smaller screen) "display" : "grid",					// the display mode, options are "grid", "display" and "custom" "top": false,								// whether the windows are always on top of all other content "windows" : {								// the configuration for the display setting (more on this in below...)
+  "bezels": false, 						// draw screen outlines when true "cursor" : true,						// show or hide the cursor "delay": 0,                 // seconds to delay window creation, useful for waiting for OS to configure windows on startup "display" : "grid",					// the display mode, options are "grid", "display" and "custom" "keys" : true,							// enable default keys bindings "fullscreen" : false,				// launch windows in fullscreen mode (scale & top are ignored when true) "scale" : 0.25,							// the scale of the application (useful for development on a smaller screen) "top": false,								// whether the windows are always on top of all other content "windows" : {								// the configuration for the display setting (more on this in below...)
     "rows" : 3,